Time to stop wasting time.

 as new community centers

-At the same time, on the ground, Purpose-Built Vehicles will serve as modular entities that, when clustered together, form transport Hubs as gateways for the air taxis as well as new communal spaces for public life.
+Purpose-Built Vehicles will serve as modular entities on the ground.
+Once clustered together, they will form an intermodal transport Hub, a gateway for the air taxis as well as a new communal space for everyone.
 Sangyup Lee tells, “PBVs are highly versatile, and the under – and upper – bodies can each be tailored to individual needs.
 The modular nature of the body means that PBV can be transformed into the mobility of your choice, say, a homedelivery vehicle, a mobile restaurant, or even a medical clinic.”
 He adds, “For instance, if you connect PBVs functioning as coffee shops and retail stores, we have a shopping arcade.
 Connect doctor's offices, labs, and a pharmacy, and we have a medical center.”
-Thus PBVs won’t only reinvent today’s transit times for more efficient purposes, clustered as Hubs they will combine air and ground travel in new-formed community spaces.
+To sum up, PBVs will give us the freedom to use our transit times for more productive purposes.
+While clustered, Hubs offers new community spaces where air and ground transportations meet, and people can connect.
 It is a bold vision of future metropolitan areas bustling with transport nodes.

 And it is far more than today’s stressed-out commuters could wish for.
 In a survey by market research firm Ipsos in 2018, car drivers in North America, Europe, and Asia were asked what they would most likely do when driving in an autonomous vehicle.
 As passengers, most of them would instinctively watch the road.
 Second, people would spend their time indulging in personal communication, such as calling friends and family on the phone and writing emails.
 Third, some would prefer to take a nap.
 In conclusion: